ferserc1/bg2-unreal-tools/README.md

 - Drag the BP_Bg2SceneLoader instance to the level blueprint.
 - Add an action from the blueprint.
 You can use `bg2 engine` as filter string.

+- LoadModel: loads a 3D model in bg2 or vwglb format from a path in the file system - LoadScene: loads a scene in vitscn format from a path in the file system
+- LoadModelFromFilesystem: loads a 3D model that is requested to the user through a file selection dialog box.
+- LoadSceneFromFilesystem: loads a scene that is requested to the user through a file selection dialog box.
+- GetExternalResources: returns external resources of a scene.